lavanyaimmaneni/Ugadi/README.md

 # Ugadi

-This is just fun full way to wish Ugadi using turtle graphics #Ugadiwihes
+This is just fun full way to wish Ugadi using turtle graphics #Ugadiwishes